wafibismail/exploring-cpp/README.md

 ### Bookmark

 #### preliminary:
-Stopped at page 146 (162) i.e. the strlib.h library<br>
+Stopped at page 165 (181) i.e. 4.2 Formatted input<br>

 Skipped:
-- Exercises page 50(66) to 54(70)
-  - points already clear, (but still good general programming exercises)
-- Exercises chapter 2
+- Exercises in each chapter
-- Graphics related exercise on chapter 2
+- Graphics related demos on chapter 2

 !!!!!:
 - reference parameters e.g. "& a" (in Quadratic.cpp)